6 Steps to Implement an Employee Experience Strategy

 Episode 20 of Ticket Volume

 The optimal way to monitor your company tools, gather information on the employee experience, and identify improvement areas is having a service desk in place.
-A tool like InvGate Service Desk offers a range of features designed to improve employee experiences that HR and management appreciate alike, such as self-service portalsautomated workflows, and customizable dashboards.
+A tool like InvGate Service Management offers a range of features designed to improve employee experiences that HR and management appreciate alike, such as self-service portalsautomated workflows, and customizable dashboards.
 This makes it easier for employees to quickly find the necessary solutions and resolve their issues.

 The platform also provides a clear overview of all incidents and service requests, enabling employees to track progress quickly.
-Additionally, InvGate Service Desk's intuitive interface enables employees to view their requests and easily submit new ones.
+Additionally, InvGate Service Management's intuitive interface enables employees to view their requests and easily submit new ones.
 This helps employees to stay on top of their requests, making the entire process more efficient and improving their overall experience.

 Key takeaways